Hornan7/Cardano-Constitution-MVG/README.md

 their voting power to a Delegated Representative.
 And the Governance Bodies may by general votes prescribe if such governance actions shall be ratified and the enaction thereof.

-## Article IV: Supremacy
+## Article IV: Blockchain State, Supremacy, Affirmation, Religious Tests

+All Node Versions and Protocol Parameter's State, before the Adoption of this Constitution, shall be as valid against the Cardano Blockchain under this
+Constitution, as under the former governance mechanism design.

-This Constitution, and the laws of the Cardano Blockchain which shall be made in Pursuance thereof; and all ratification made, or which shall be made, under the Authority of the Governance Bodies, shall be the supreme Law of the Cardano Blockchain; and every ADA holders shall be bound thereby, any Thing in the
-Constitution or Rules of the protocol to the Contrary notwithstanding. (**TO BE IMPROVED**)
+This Constitution, and the laws of the Cardano Blockchain which shall be made in Pursuance thereof; and all ratification made, or which shall be made, under the Authority of the Governance Bodies, shall be the supreme Law of the Cardano Blockchain; and the Constitution Committee members from any country shall be bound thereby, any Thing in the Constitution or Laws of the Cardano Blockchain to the Contrary notwithstanding. (**Need Contributors Approval**)

+The Constitutional Committee members before mentioned, shall be bound by Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any of the Governance Roles or Community Trust under the Cardano Blockchain.

 ## TO ADD Later 1